rockwood/jam-template/README.md

     jam install module-name

-By default, Jam-Template requires `backbone` and `hbt`.
+By default, Jam-Template requires `backbone` and `jade`.

 More info at: [http://jamjs.org](http://jamjs.org)

 ### Grunt
-Create a local web server at [http://localhost:8000](http://localhost:8000) and watch .coffee and .less files for changes:
+Create a local web server at [http://localhost:8000](http://localhost:8000) and watch .coffee and .sass/.scss files for changes:

     grunt run